A particle's perspective on screening mechanisms: Screening for different mass generation mechanisms

 We can see that in the explicitly broken limit ($\beta\to0$), we recover the solution in Eq.~\eqref{eq:vevs}, while in the dynamically broken limit ($\mu\to0$), the vev of the non-minimally coupled field completely decouples from the local density.
 Additionally, once we expand the perturbations around the vacuum expectation value of the fields, we find that the mass for the fermion is given by

 showing that in the $\mu\to 0$ limit, we can preserve a massive fermionic sector while avoiding the mass shift due to possible screening of the non-minimally coupled field.
 This is a property coming from the fact that this model introduces Higgs-portal terms in the Jordan frame to evade fifth forces, which generate a second mass shift that exactly cancels the one generated by the Higgs (see Appendix~\ref{Appendix A} for a demonstration of this fact working directly in the Jordan frame).
-This has significant implications since, in contrast to the explicitly broken case, while the masses are constant, the rulers used to measure them do shift as given by the conformal transformation in Eq.~\eqref{eq:Weyl transformations}.
-Thus, these theories can generate a massive fermion sector without fifth forces, but will lead to space-dependent inertial masses.
+Thus, matter sectors that break the scale symmetry dynamically will lead to vanishing fifth forces while generating a fermionic sector of constant, non-zero masses.